 Working remotely is a perfect option if possible, meaning you can really enjoy your home and the beautiful surroundings.
 The airport is only 45-minutes away (flying to over 155 destinations) and the capital city of Palma with its many businesses, office spaces and larger companies is the same commute time.

 In 1978, the famous Egyptian architect Hassan Fathy designed the exquisite Sa Bassa Blanca Museum in Alcanada, home to the Yannick and Ben Jakober Foundation and their unique private collection of artwork and sculptures, for the purpose of preservation of Spanish Heritage.

 Irishman cycling athlete Sean Kelly became known as the world’s first professional cyclist, and was top of the world rankings from 1984 for five consecutive years, also winning no less than Tour de France green jerseys.
 Today, he works with SportsActive in the port, a business specialising in cycling holidays and training camps, offering enthusiastic and professional cyclists a unique Mallorcan cycling experience.

 Port d’Alcúdia attracts many British residents and there is a retired expat community here, who enjoy both the busy hub of the summer month as well as the quieter months out of season.
 With Mallorca International School just 15 minutes away in Sa Pobla, it also makes for a great family base, providing plenty for a healthy, active outdoors lifestyle.

-With access to Menorca and Barcelona via the ferry in the port, it offers a fantastic location to explore the wonders right on your doorstep, as well as further.
-Living in Port d’Alcúdia certainly gives a sense of being on a permanent holiday for those that choose to buy a piece of it.
+With access to Menorca and Barcelona via the ferry in the port, it’s a fantastic location to explore the wonders right on your doorstep, as well as further afield.